The new shantytown

 No hay anuncios

-at least 6,724 people live on the streets or in settlements in Cataloniaat least 6,724 people live on the street or in settlements in Catalonia.
-The figure is, with all certainty, a minimum because there are three municipalities that did not respond and often many of these populations are not on the radar of social services, they are not allowed to register or it is difficult to calculate due to high mobility and change of sleeping place.
-Furthermore, one of the major deficits of the data is that other categories of homelessness (Ethos) are not taken into account, such as those living in shared rooms, occupied flats, substandard housing or those at risk of eviction.
+at least 6,724 people live on the streets or in settlements in Cataloniaat least 6,724 people live on the streets or in settlements in Catalonia.
+The figure is, with all certainty, a minimum because there are three municipalities that did not respond and often many of these populations are not on the radar of social services, they are not allowed to register, or the calculation is difficult due to high mobility and changes in sleeping places.
+Furthermore, one of the major deficits of the data is that other categories of homelessness (Ethos) are not taken into account, such as those living in shared rooms, occupied flats, substandard housing, or those at risk of eviction.

 An urgent law that is stalled

-The Commissioner of Social Services of the Barcelona City Council, Sonia Fuertes, demands that "the Generalitat, whether it likes it or not," assume "global leadership" in homelessness policies because the magnitude of the problem overwhelms the municipal competence framework and that service planning be done according to the number of inhabitants.
-The draft law on homelessness, debated in Parliament since the previous legislature and resulting from pressure from entities, provides for municipalities with more than 20,000 inhabitants to be equipped with daytime resources, shelters, or storage, but does not mention housing.
-According to data collected by the ombudsman, 46% of municipalities do not have a soup kitchen and 28% do not offer showers.
+The Commissioner for Social Services of Barcelona City Council, Sonia Fuertes, demands that "the Generalitat, whether it likes it or not," assume "global leadership" in homelessness policies because the magnitude of the problem overwhelms the municipal scope of competence and that service planning be done according to the number of inhabitants.
+The draft law on homelessness, debated in Parliament since the previous legislature and resulting from pressure from organizations, provides for municipalities with more than 20,000 inhabitants to be equipped with daytime resources, shelters, or lockers, but does not mention housing.
+According to data collected by the ombudswoman, 46% of municipalities do not have a soup kitchen and 28% do not offer showers.

 Cargando